gayeongpark/gayeongpark.github.io/_posts/2024-06-26-TCM-Vulhn-Scanning-Enumeration.md

 5. I just made some tries to login the target ssh without login.

+   ### What is SSH(Secure Shell) protocol?

+   It is to access a computer over unsecure network.
+It provides strong password authentication and public authentication, as well as encrypted data communication between two computers.
+It is widely used for managing servers and network devices securely.

    ![ssh1](../assets/img/kioptrix/Screenshot%202024-07-01%20at%2018.26.08.png)

    **Key exchange algorithms** in `SSH` is to enable the secure negotiation and derivation of a shared session key.
 This session key, in turn, are used to encrypt data, ensuring confidentiality and integrity throughout the SSH session.